Project Home Page

 A recent Y-DNA test to 67 markers for a McClure in Northern Ireland showed a solid connection by DNA to the 23 USA McClure members that presently make up the Halburt McClure of Virginia branch of McClure's.
-This man in Ireland also provided a solid pedigree one generation older with Richard McClure as his Patriarch and he is seperate from Halbert but Y-DNA proved his line of McClure's were of the same Halbert family Branch and are ancestors of Halbert and are from the same location in Ireland.
+This man in Ireland also provided a solid pedigree one generation older with Richard McClure as his Patriarch and he is seperate from Halbert but Y-DNA proved his line of McClure's were of the same family that Halbert descends from.
+Both Richard & Halbert are from the same location in Ireland.

 Participating in the McClure DNA Project provides: